joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/date-and-time-example-simple-analog-clock.md

 <div>

-The clock example is simple, but it’s a good idea to organize even simple applications well so you could easily expand them in the future.
+The clock example is simple, but it's a good idea to organize even simple applications well so you could easily expand them in the future.
 To that end, the SimpleClock application uses the SimpleClock class to handle the startup and time-keeping tasks, and then uses another class named AnalogClockFace to